xonixx/xonixx.github.io/makesure.md

 - Introduces uncertainty.
 If such complex initialization logic is needed, why not use a separate `@goal initialized` goal for that?
 - Complicates the implementation and makes it less productive due to the use of temporary files.

 *And in general, when developing a product or library, it is very important to implement the minimum possible functionality, and exactly the one that users need now.
-Quite often, developers are tempted to add some obvious improvements and features that are not critical and/or redundant, simply because it seems simple.
+Quite often, developers are tempted to add some obvious improvements and features that are not critical and/or are redundant, simply because it seems simple.
 Moreover, for the same reason, it is often useful to explicitly exclude certain features/use cases.
 Because you can always add them later if there is an explicit request from users.
 Removing some kind of unsuccessful feature can be much more problematic.*

 So I've decided.
 We cut down the concept of prelude, leaving only the possibility of `@define`.